Skip to content

 About this variety

 The Fresno chile was developed in 1952 by Clarence Brown Hamlin in Fresno, California.
-Often confused with red jalapeños, Fresnos have thinner walls and a slightly fruitier flavor, maturing from bright green to orange and finally red.
+Often confused with red jalapeños, Fresnos have thinner walls and a slightly fruitier flavour, maturing from bright green to orange and finally red.
 This versatile medium-heat pepper has become a staple in California cuisine and is particularly valued for salsas and hot sauces.

 History & lineage